backdrop-contrib/content_export_import/README.md

 Content Export Import
 ----
-Content Export Import allows you to export content from one Backdrop site to another.
+Content Export Import (formerly know as [BIEN](https://github.com/backdrop-contrib/bien)) allows you to export content from one Backdrop site to another.
 It provides an Import form and an Export form.
 It places menu items for these to forms under the `Configuration` menu item in the admin bar.